 Where the ACCC grants immunity or leniency to a party under its Immunity and Co-operation Policy for Cartel Conduct (Immunity Policy), the ACCC will use its best endeavours to protect any confidential information provided by the party, including their identity, while the investigation is ongoing.

-The ACCC is obliged by s 155AAA of the CCA to not disclose any protected information except in certain circumstances.
+The ACCC is obliged by section 155AAA of the CCA to not disclose any protected information except in certain circumstances.
 "Protected information" includes information that was given in confidence to the ACCC or obtained pursuant to its powers to compel production of documents and information.
 The ACCC may, however, disclose protected information where disclosure is required by law to do so, where it is required in the exercise of the ACCC's functions, and where it would assist or enable another agency, including a foreign government body.

-However, once proceedings are commenced, it would be usual for the fact of the application to become public knowledge and for information provided in the course of the investigation to form part of the evidence brought in support of the proceedings.
+However, once proceedings are commenced it would be usual for the fact of the application to become public knowledge and for information provided in the course of the investigation to form part of the evidence brought in support of the proceedings.

-Similarly, the provision of information to the ACCC does not make the party immune, in follow on proceedings, from production to the applicant of information provided to the ACCC.
+Similarly, the provision of information to the ACCC does not make the party immune, in follow-on proceedings, from production to the applicant of information provided to the ACCC.
 Nor is the ACCC immune from the production of that information under subpoena if a subpoena is issued by the court.

 Following an amendment to the Immunity Policy in late 2019, the ACCC now seeks a party's agreement to written terms concerning that party's co-operation in the course of any immunity application.
-It seems likely that any such an agreement could be the target of discovery where it is held by the immunity applicant, or subpoena where it is held by the ACCC.
+It seems likely that any such agreement could be the target of discovery where it is held by the immunity applicant, or subpoena where it is held by the ACCC.

 Settlement Agreements on Penalty